containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 This key can be listed multiple times.

+#### `AddDevice=`

+Adds a device node from the host into the container.
+The format of this is `HOST-DEVICE[:CONTAINER-DEVICE][:PERMISSIONS]`, where `HOST-DEVICE` is the path of the device node on the host, `CONTAINER-DEVICE` is the path of the device node in the container, and `PERMISSIONS` is a list of permissions combining 'r' for read, 'w' for write, and 'm' for mknod(2).

+This key can be listed multiple times.

 #### `PodmanArgs=`

 This key contains a list of arguments passed directly to the end of the `podman run` command